Rohan-San/AlgoLab/README.md

 # AlgoLab

+## Algorithms

+1. Linear Search:
+   - Start from the beginning of the array.
+   - Compare each element with the target value.
+   - If a match is found, return the index of the element.
+   - If the end of the array is reached without finding a match, return -1.

+2. Binary Search (for a sorted array):
+   - Set the low index to the beginning of the array and the high index to the end of the array.
+   - While the low index is less than or equal to the high index:
+     - Calculate the middle index as the average of the low and high indices.
+     - If the middle element is equal to the target, return the middle index.
+     - If the middle element is less than the target, update the low index to mid + 1.
+     - If the middle element is greater than the target, update the high index to mid - 1.
+   - If the target is not found, return -1.

+3. Bubble Sort:
+   - Start from the first element and compare it with the next element.
+   - If the current element is greater than the next element, swap them.
+   - Repeat this process for all elements in the array.
+   - Continue this process for each pass until the array is sorted.

+4. Insertion Sort:
+   - Start with the second element in the array.
+   - Compare the current element with the elements before it, moving them one position ahead if they are greater.
+   - Repeat this process for all elements until the array is sorted.

+5. Merge Sort:
+   - Divide the array into two halves.
+   - Recursively apply merge sort to each half.
+   - Merge the sorted halves by comparing elements and placing them in the correct order.

+6. Quick Sort:
+   - Choose a pivot element from the array (usually the last element).
+   - Partition the array into two parts: elements less than the pivot and elements greater than the pivot.
+   - Recursively apply quick sort to the two partitions.

+7. Depth-First Search (DFS):
+   - Start from a given vertex.
+   - Mark the vertex as visited and print its value.
+   - Explore its adjacent vertices recursively, following an arbitrary order.
+   - Repeat this process for each unvisited vertex until all vertices are visited.

+8. Breadth-First Search (BFS):
+   - Start from a given vertex.
+   - Mark the vertex as visited and enqueue it.
+   - While the queue is not empty:
+     - Dequeue a vertex from the queue and print its value.
+     - Enqueue all unvisited neighbors of the dequeued vertex.
+     - Mark the neighbors as visited.

 ## Time Complexities

 **Q1) Linear and Binary Search.**
 => **LINEAR SEARCH:**
 The best-case scenario for linear search occurs when the key is found at the beginning of the array, resulting in a complexity of O(1).